johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 8. Task Automation
 9. Bug Reporting and Issue Tracking:

-In the next three sections, we provide concrete examples on how developers are using ChatGPT.
+In the next three sections, we provide **concrete examples on how developers are using ChatGPT**.

 ## Example 1: Code Generation and Programming Assistance Task
 In this example, a developer is using ChatGPT to improve code readability and observe the `DRY`